spicata/spicata99/intimate.md

 ## Other disadvantages?

-Well, if it goes too far, it may just possibly lead to the fragmentation of the Town, but (I believe) we are reaching a critical point anyways and that's a problem for future us to solve.
+Well, if it goes too far, it may just possibly lead to the fragmentation of the Town, but (I believe) we are reaching a critical point anyways and that's a problem for future pr